Department of Technology

 It is the student's responsibility to be familiar with all degree program requirements and take the initiative in meeting established guidelines.
 This information may be obtained from the Graduate Programs Coordinator in the Department of Technology.

-Students interested in this program must submit a completed Application for Admission to Graduate Study and should contact the Department of Technology for other admission requirements.
+Students interested in this program must submit a completed Application for Admission to Graduate Study and should refer to their MyUNIverse Student Center To-Do list or contact the Department of Technology for other application requirements.
 Graduate information and application for graduate admission can be found at www.grad.uni.edu/admission.
-For requirements concerning admission, candidacy, scholarship, residence, examinations, dissertation, and graduation for the Doctor of Technology refer to www.uni.edu/tech/DIT and other sections of this catalog.
+For requirements concerning admission, candidacy, scholarship, residence, examinations, dissertation, and graduation for the Doctor of Industrial Technology refer to www.uni.edu/tech/DIT and the Graduate Information section of this catalog.

 The Graduate Record Examination (General Test) is required for admission to the program.
 The minimum GRE scores for a full admission status must rank as the 30th percentile in verbal, the 30th percentile in analytical writing, and the 50th percentile in quantitative sections.